vutting4221/veechain.github.io/docs/smart-chain/wallet/wallet_api.md

 Please refer to [MetaMask Doc](https://docs.metamask.io/guide/ethereum-provider.html#ethereum-request-args), the only difference is we injected a different object.

-We uses this method to wrap an RPC API, Please see [the Ethereum wiki](https://eth.wiki/json-rpc/API#json-rpc-methods).
+We use this method to wrap an RPC API, Please see [the Ethereum wiki](https://eth.wiki/json-rpc/API#json-rpc-methods).

 Important methods from this API include: